tabcat/rough-opal/rough-opal/APPLICATION.md

  - IPFS, IPNS, and Libp2p - update advertisement and replication
  - IPFS and Filecoin - backup and reliable hosting of replicas

 The project is written in typescript, and compiled into javascript.
-It is to be robust, maintainable, and easy for developers to start using.
+It will be robust, maintainable, and easy for developers to start using.
 This project continues work done under a grant for [OrbitDB](https://github.com/orbitdb/orbit-db) that they ended up not accepting.
 Opal is not a fork of OrbitDB; it's is a complete rewrite and repurpose focused on efficiently representing arbitrary states.
 Opal will not yet be interoperable with OrbitDB.